Theo-Marshall/SHIFTR-Hardware/README.md

 This value is then being sent to the trainer in the target power mode as in ERG mode but of course is updated on every parameter change.

 ***Note***: Virtual shifting will be disabled if neither Zwift Play controllers nor a Zwift Click are connected which results in the standard SIM mode with a track resistance of 0%.
 Then you'd have to shift with your bike but with a Zwift Cog installed this doesn't make sense of course.
-If the controllers disconnect during a training then the fallback will be this normal SIM mode but as soon as the controllers a reconnected the virtual shifting will be enabled again.
+If the controllers disconnect during a training then the fallback will be this normal SIM mode but as soon as the controller(s) are re-connected the virtual shifting will be enabled again.

 ## Needed hardware
 - WT32-ETH01 ESP32 board (e.g. from [Amazon](https://www.amazon.de/WT32-ETH01-Embedded-Schnittstelle-Bluetooth-Entwicklungsplatine/dp/B0CW3DDWZ4))